 The beginning phase of a new blog is the most fun, isn’t it?
 You’ve come up with a great idea.
 You’ve done your research, and you are confident that your new blog idea is going to rock.
 There’s a market, there are people spending money in that market, and you’ve found your niche.
-The possibilities are endless; the sky is the limit!
+The possibilities are endless.

 There is infinite appeal to the research phase of creating a new blog.
 Because as long as you’re laying the groundwork, as long as you’re researching and “finding your niche”, everything exists in a vacuum.
 But as soon as you launch this sucker, it’s going to get messy!

 It’s like the old Chinese saying: “as long as you’re planning a journey, you own the journey.
 The minute you embark on that journey, the journey owns you.”
 Plan well, my friends!
 But don’t forget that in order to succeed, you have to get out there and work it!
 And that’s what this post is about.

 If You Build It, They Will Come (Except…)

 It is anything but true.